 Authorization | Yes | Format: Bearer {api_key} |

-Content-Type | Required for POST/PUT | Fixed as application/json.
+Content-Type | Required for POST/PUT | Fixed value: application/json.
 Not required for GET requests |

 X-StablePay-Timestamp | Yes | Unix timestamp (seconds).
 Must not differ from server time by more than 5 minutes |

-X-StablePay-Nonce | Yes | Random string (UUID v4 recommended).
-Used for replay attack prevention; must be unique for each request |
+X-StablePay-Nonce | Yes | Random string (16–64 characters, UUID v4 recommended).
+Used for replay attack prevention; must be unique per request |

-X-StablePay-Signature | Yes | Lowercase hexadecimal string generated by applying HMAC-SHA256 to the signature payload using your Secret Key |
+X-StablePay-Signature | Yes | Lowercase hexadecimal string resulting from HMAC-SHA256 of the signature payload using your Secret Key |

 Signature Payload Construction